 2. Set the tuber in the hole, pointy side up.
 The top of the tuber should be about 1” below the soil surface.

 3. Cover the tuber with soil and water thoroughly.

 Elephant ear tubers can be very slow to sprout.
 Depending on when and where they are planted, it may take more than a month before you see any sign of growth.

 Plant elephant ears in rich, well drained soil.
 Before planting, improve the soil with compost or topsoil to add nutrients and improve the soil's water-holding capacity.

 For elephant ears to reach their full size, they need consistent moisture throughout the summer.
 They also benefit from an application of liquid fertilizer every 2-3 weeks.

-Elephant ears will not survive freezing temperatures and are winter hardy only in zones 9-11.
+Elephant ears will not survive freezing temperatures, so they are winter hardy only in zones 9-11.
 In colder areas, you can either treat elephant ears as annuals and discard them at the end of the growing season, or you can store the tubers indoors and replant them next year.

-If you want to store alocasia or colocasia tubers from one year to the next, they should be dug up in the fall before temperatures drop below 40°F. Dig carefully, starting about a foot from the center of the plant.
+If you want to store alocasia or colocasia tubers from one year to the next, dig them up in the fall before temperatures drop below 40°F. Dig carefully, starting about a foot away from the center of the plant.
 Lift the plant out of the ground (or out of the pot) and move it to a warm, dry place where it will be protected from frost.
 Once the root ball is dry, cut back the stems and use your hands to pull away the soil.
 Allow the tuber to continue to dry.
 When dry, wrap each tuber separately in paper and store in a warm, dark, dry place at 50-60ºF.

-Upright elephant ears (Alocasia) can be brought indoors and grown as houseplants.
+Upright elephant ears (Alocasia) may be brought indoors and grown as houseplants.
 Keep the plants in bright, indirect light and keep the soil consistently moist, not wet.